cashubtc/nuts/XX.md

 # Deterministic outputs: secrets, nonces, and blinding factors

+_TODO: this is kinda redundant.
+I should move the earlier stuff down here now_

-The deterministic outputs are created in one of three contexts:
+The deterministic outputs are created in one of three `output_context` values:
- - `context = "funding"` for creating the funding token, where each secret is 2-of-2 P2PK
+ - `output_context = "funding"` for creating the funding token, where each secret is 2-of-2 P2PK with blinded pubkeys
- - `context = "receiver"` for creating the commitment outputs for Charlie, which result from swapping the funding token, which are P2PK-locked to him.
+ - `output_context = "receiver"` for creating the commitment outputs for Charlie, which are P2PK-locked to his per-proof blinded pubkey
- - `context = "sender"` for creating the commitment outputs for Alice, which send the remaining balance to Alice, which are P2PK-locked to her.
+ - `output_context = "sender"` for creating the commitment outputs for Alice, which are P2PK-locked to her per-proof blinded pubkey

 The deterministic process is a function of five things:

  - the `channel_id`
- - the `context`
+ - the `output_context`
  - the `amount`
  - the `index`
  - the `shared_secret` mentioned earlier.
 Using this ensures that the mint cannot compute the outputs even if they know the channel_id.